-The cost that would be incurred for the repair of a storm-damaged roof depends on several factors.
-Let’s have a look at some of them.
+The cost that would be incurred for the repairs for a storm-damaged roof depends on several factors.
+Let’s have a look at some of the main factors.

 The cost of the roof repair depends on the severity of the damage.
 The more severe it is, the higher the cost is expected to be.
 For roof leaks and missing shingles, re-roofing and damage control can be done at a minimal cost.